| |

 7. Avoid taking excessive amounts of cash out and about with you.

 8. Beware of the taxi drivers.
-The majority of taxi drivers will scam you with t outrageous rates.
+The majority of taxi drivers will scam you with the outrageous rates.
 So please make sure you negotiate the rate before getting in the taxi.

 Getting Around Tulum